szhsin/reactish-state/README.md

 const doubleSelector = selector( countState,
   (count) => count * 2,
-  // Provide contextual data in the last parameter to identity selector {
+  // Provide contextual data in the last parameter to identify the selector {
     key: "double"
   }